Managed PostgreSQL in Europe: A 2026 Buyer’s Guide for SaaS Teams

 Best for: Teams on or considering HostStack who want first-party Postgres without a separate vendor relationship.

 HostStack's managed PostgreSQL runs on dedicated hardware in Nuremberg (Germany) and Helsinki (Finland).
-It ships with automated nightly backups (30-day retention on Pro+), point-in-time recovery, private networking between services and databases, and on-demand snapshots via the CLI or SDK.
+It ships with automated daily backups (S3 off-site copies), private networking between services and databases, and on-demand snapshots via the CLI or SDK.

 - Versions: PostgreSQL 15, 16, 17 with documented upgrade paths.